jacoux/hr-wizard/src/content/setup/custom_domain.md

 1. You going to see two URLs in the "Authorized redirect URIs" section.
 Copy the second one that looks like https://auth.yourdomain.com/github/callback, this URL is going to be used in the next step.

-1. Open <a href="https://github.com/settings/developers">https://github.com/settings/developers</a>, select "Prompts with Friends" application, then click on it.
+1. Open <a href="https://github.com/settings/developers">https://github.com/settings/developers</a>, select "HR wizard" application, then click on it.

 1. Set "Homepage URL" to `https://auth.yourdomain.com` (replace `yourdomain.com` with your domain name)